cyphomancer/Cyphomancer-Agents-Bot/README.md

 ### Security & Privacy

 - **Do not commit your `.env` file to GitHub**, as it contains sensitive information.
 - **Account Linking Notice**: By linking Telegram accounts to this bot, you grant the bot and its admins access to those accounts.
-Only link Telegram accounts specifically used for funds or trading bots, if applicable.
+Do not link Telegram accounts used for funds or trading bots, if applicable.
 Do not link personal or sensitive accounts that you do not wish to share.

 ---